written by

 By setting a goal for your content team, you’ll really commit to blogging, instead of just waiting for enough time to magically appear.

-Blogging without content operations software is a nightmare.
+Managing a blog without a platform like StoryChief is a nightmare.
 Without the right platform, it takes a long time to publish quality blog posts.
 You have to brief the writers, keep up with a content calendar, keep track of their progress, review their blog posts, and then manually enter and publish them — all using a dozen different tools.

 A content operations platform, on the other hand brings all of these tasks and collaborators in one place.